roc-lang/roc/devtools/debug_tips.md

 ## Code Coverage

 When investigating a bug, it can be nice to instantly see if a line of rust code was executed during for example `roc build yourFile.roc`.
-We can use [`cargo-llvm-cov`](https://github.com/taiki-e/cargo-llvm-cov) for this, it comes pre-installed with our flake.nix.
+We can use [`cargo-llvm-cov`](https://github.com/taiki-e/cargo-llvm-cov) for this, on linux, it comes pre-installed with our flake.nix.
+On macos you'll need to install it with `cargo +stable install cargo-llvm-cov --locked`.

 To generate the code coverage file:

 ```shell
 $ cd roc